lightwastak3n/obsidian-example-vault/Periodic_notes/Periodic notes - reqs.md

 # Periodic notes - reqs
 Periodic notes that are linked.
 Automatically generated todo lists for daily, weekly and monthly notes using the Tasks plugin.
+Daily and weekly notes can be created from the Calendar plugin.
+I create other notes manually and move them to their respective folders, or click the link in one of the notes and that creates the note in the correct folder.

+- 2023-11-17
+	- Changed the folder structure for periodic notes.
+	- Changed the template for the Daily note so that clicking the links for Yesterday, Week, Tomorrow creates files in the appropriate folders
+	- Daily notes are created in Periodic_notes/YYYY/MM-MMM (example: Periodic_notes/2023/11-Nov/2023-11-17)
+	- Weekly notes are created in Periodic_notes/Weekly
+	- I move other notes manually

 ## Files needed
 - Files in the Templates/Periodic_templates